COCONUT HEALTH BENEFITS & FACTS

 - Coconut consuming cultures around the world have lower incidence of heart disease than Americans.

-- Lauric acid exists abundantly in coconut and plays a fundamental role in building our body’s immune system.
-Once in our system it transforms into an antibacterial and antiviral substance called "monolaurin" which destroys viruses and diseases.
+- Lauric acid exists abundantly in coconut and plays a fundamental role in building your body’s immune system.
+Once in your system it transforms into an antibacterial and antiviral substance called "monolaurin" which destroys viruses and diseases.

 - Lauric acid also occurs naturally in human breast milk and plays a vital role in nourishing and protecting babies from infections.